Koredotcom/docs/docs/xo/automation/testing/regression-testing/batch-testing.md

 1. When another batch test execution/cancelation is in progress.
 <img src="../images/batch-testing-cancel-img4.png" alt="Another batch test execution/cancelation is in progress" title="Another batch test execution/cancelation is in progress" style="border: 1px solid gray; zoom:50%;"/>

-    **Solution**: Wait for one test suite execution or cancellation to complete before initiating the process for another.When you try to cancel a batch test run in the **_Published_** mode without publishing the VA.
+    **Solution**: Wait for one test suite execution or cancellation to complete before initiating the process for another.

 2. When you try to cancel a batch test run in the **_Published_** mode without publishing the VA.
 <img src="../images/batch-testing-cancel-img5.png" alt="Batch test is in Published mode" title="Batch test is in Published mode" style="border: 1px solid gray; zoom:50%;"/>